holographxyz/holograph-protocol/docs/SETUP_README.md

 ### Compiling (IMPORTANT)

 We compile the code from the `/src` folder into the `/contracts` folder.
 As a reviewer you only need to worry about the files in the `/contracts` folder.
 They have already been compiled and working as expected.
-But if you do modify the contracts in the `/src` folder, you will have to do this step and then call `yarn build` command afterwards.
+But if you do modify the contracts in the `/src` folder, you will have to run ``yarn clean-compile` for things to work as expected.

 1. `yarn clean-compile`